 It can also help you connect with other professionals who attended the conference or are interested in the same topics discussed.

-• Review the conference code of conduct: Familiarise yourself with the conference code of conduct and make sure you understand and follow it during the event.
+• Review the conference code of conduct: Familiarise yourself with it and ensure you understand and follow it during the event.

-It is essential to do so because it sets out the expectations for behaviour at the conference and helps to create a safe and respectful environment for all attendees.
+It is essential to do so because it sets out the expectations for behavior at the conference and helps to create a safe and respectful environment for all attendees.

 • Arrange your transportation: Make sure you arrange transportation to and from the conference venue, including any necessary parking or transportation passes.
 By arranging for transportation beforehand, you will arrive at the conference on time and not miss out on any essential sessions.

-By arranging your transportation, you will also be able to travel stress-free.
-Additionally, If you are worried about transportation, you may be distracted and unable to engage in the conference.
-You can focus on the conference and maximise your experience by arranging transportation in advance.
+Arranging your transportation will also allow you to travel stress-free.
+Additionally, if you are worried about transportation, you may be distracted and unable to engage in the conference.
+You can focus on the conference and maximize your experience by arranging transportation in advance.

-• Set out your clothes: Arranging your clothes ahead of time can save you time in the morning, especially if you rush to get out of the house.
+• Set out your clothes: Arranging your clothes can save you time in the morning, especially if you rush to get out of the house.

 Having your clothes ready to go can help you feel more prepared and reduce stress, as you won’t have to scramble to find something to wear in the morning.
 Making decisions can be mentally exhausting, and choosing what to wear can be one more decision you must make each day.